ubirch/ubirch-accounting-service/README.md

 _id_: it represents the id of the event.

-_ownerId_: it is the keycloak id of the logged in user.
+_ownerId_: it is the keycloak id of the logged-in user.

-_identityId_: It represents the identity that generated the an UPP.
+_identityId_: It represents the identity that generated the UPP.
 The device id or app id.

 _category_: It represents the kind of event.
 That's to say, what action originated it.

-_description_: It a brief description for what this event accounts for.
+_description_: It is a brief description for what this event accounts for.

-_token_: It represents the possible token that might been used to generated the action.
+_token_: It represents the possible token that might have been used to generate the action.

 _occurredAt_: It represents the time at which the event took place.